TigerGraph-DevLabs/tg-fullstack-course/docs/course/04_notes.md

 # Frontend

 **Introduction**<br>
-The object to is create a simple tree graph using AntV G6 from TigerGraph Cloud and Middlware.

-> Like below:
+At the end of this chapter, the json data from `listPatients_Infected_By` endpoint will become this visualization graph using AntV G6.

 ![tree-graph-demo](img/tree-graph-demo.png){: style="border-style: inset;"}

 &nbsp; &nbsp;

 **Step I. Resume: <br>**
-Let's continue where we left off from the frontend setup.
 If the React project is off then execute the project!

 ```
 tigergraph-fullstack$ cd front